pulumi/docs/content/tutorials/embedding-pulumi/building-api/index.md

 {{< /code-filename >}}

-In that file, change the `<org>` value on line 122 to your own personal org on Pulumi (it should be your username).
+Near the end of that file, change the value of `<org>` to your personal org in Pulumi Cloud.
+(It should be your username.)

 We've made the most simple program you can make with the Automation API: a procedure for creating, updating, or deleting a specific stack.
 It's taking each step that the Pulumi CLI would take into its own function using the Automation API to define the actual actions.
 We'll use this scaffolding to ensure we can log at each step and raise errors properly (more on that later).